 Bariatric surgery is a major decision.
 Understandably, you will have a lot of questions as you consider your options.
-This list will be a good start toward understanding the different bariatric surgery techniques, like lap-band (gastric band) and gastric bypass.
+This list will be a good start toward understanding the different bariatric surgery techniques, like gastric sleeve and gastric bypass.
 Plus, it will help you get an overview of what’s involved pre-op and post-op.
 We encourage you to consider your options carefully.

 Above all, we want you to know that morbid obesity is a disease.
 And as with any disease that threatens your health, it’s smart to get information and find expert medical help with treating it.

 If you have questions that are not here, please feel welcome to call us!

 If your BMI is 35 or above you could be a candidate for bariatric surgery.
 Please use our BMI calculator to figure out your BMI.

 Most patients have a lot of questions about the type of procedures as well as the risks and complications.
 The first step is to watch our online seminar.
 Once you have completed the online seminar, a representative will contact you with further information about your insurance coverage and how to set up your initial appointment.